-In this article we will describe how to apply database refactoring on a SQL Server database and replace a natural key with a surrogate key by using ApexSQL Refactor a free SQL Server Management Studio and a Visual Studio add-in that provides numerous features for refactoring of SQL code and uses one of fastest SQL formatters.
+In this article it will be described how to apply database refactoring on a SQL Server database and replace a natural key with a surrogate key by using ApexSQL Refactor a free SQL Server Management Studio and a Visual Studio add-in that provides numerous features for refactoring of SQL code and uses one of fastest SQL formatters.

-Here we will focus on the Add surrogate key option which can replace a complex natural key with a simple surrogate key thus keeping referential integrity, unifying key support for the whole database, and improving database refactoring performance
+Here, the focus will be on the Add surrogate key option which can replace a complex natural key with a simple surrogate key thus keeping referential integrity, unifying key support for the whole database, and improving database refactoring performance.

-To perform a surrogate key to a table, select table from the SQL Server Management Studio’s Object Explorer and from the ApexSQL Refactor main menu under the Other refactors sub-menu choose Add surrogate key:
+To perform a surrogate key to a table, select table from the SQL Server Management Studio’s Object Explorer and from the ApexSQL Refactor menu under the Other refactors sub-menu, choose the Add surrogate key command:

-This will open the Add surrogate key dialog.
-After specifying the Surrogate column name, by clicking the Preview button, the following Preview tabs will be populated with information:
+This will open the Add surrogate key window.
+After specifying the Surrogate column name, with a click on the Preview button, the following Preview tabs will be populated with information: